ljasek/Cinema/README.md

     mvn install
     java -jar target/CinemaProject-1.0.1.jar --spring.profiles.active=prod

-The app will be available at `http://localhost:8080/CinemaProject/`.
+The app will be available at `http://localhost:8080/CinemaProject/` For https channel the app will be available at `https://localhost:8443/CinemaProject/`

 ##### Note
 For proper operation of email sending mechanism it is required to:</br>